 - It helps to get relief in the stiffness of vertebrae.

 - Regulates the secretion of digestive juices useful for different digestive disorders.

 - Specifically stimulates Navel chakra or Manipura chakra.

 Therapeutic Applications of Ardha Matsyendrasana

 - Should not be practiced during pregnancy and menstruation.

 - People with Heart, abdominal, spinal or vertebral surgeries or brain surgeries are not supposed to practice.

-- People with peptic ulcer or hernia should be taken care of.
+- People with peptic ulcers or hernia should be taken care of.

-- Must be avoided for people with severe spinal problems or injuries.
+- It must be avoided for people with severe spinal problems or injuries.